Year of call: 1996

 Nicholas is the Head of the Civil and Family Teams.

-Nicholas frequently appears in the courts in trials, applications and interim hearings in the first instance and appellate jurisdictions while managing a diverse practice advising on paper and drafting statements of case.
+Nicholas frequently appears in the courts in trials, applications and interim hearings in the first instance and appellate jurisdictions while managing a diverse practice advising on paper and drafting documents.
 He appears in the County Court, Family Court, Tribunals, Court of Protection, High Court and Court of Appeal.
 Nicholas applies ability and originality to a gamut of complicated legal disputes.
 He is an inventive and lateral thinker who works confidently across his skill areas.
 His practice range and deep legal comprehension ensures complex cases are clearly traversed.
 Nicholas is hardworking, gets tasks done, is very approachable and is very willing to help.

 Nicholas enjoys contributing sensible and effectual answers to the problems faced by solicitors and clients.
 He enjoys working as part of a team with solicitors and clients.
 He is well-known for taking an innovative sensible approach to clients’ troubles.
 He strives to bring cases to a rapid, cost-effective and reasonable close.